brucemckenney/i2c-eeprom-mspm0/README-g3507.md

 Polling  (busy-waiting) is used rather than interrupts.
 This is because only sysconfig knows the ISR name.

 This was tested using a CAT24C512 and an AT24C256.
 Both of these use 2-byte addresses.
-To use a smaller device, e.g. AT24C02 (1-byte address), change the definitions of eep_addr and EEP_PAGESIZE accordingly.
+To use a smaller device, e.g. AT24C02 (1-byte address), change the definitions of EEP_ADDRBITS and EEP_PAGESIZE accordingly.

 ## DMA
 If EEP_DMA=1, an alternate initialization InitI2C_DMA() may be called with a 3rd argument which is a DMA channel number.